heofthetea/dhbw-obsidian/semester-1/ICC/presentation vietnam/presentation vietnam.md

 [[#Individualism]] --> discussions need to reach a common consensus, but once they do, plans get implemented real fast

+## notes
+- highlight contradictions --> hypothesis about communist system clashing with other systems throughout Vietnam's history

 ---
 ### sources